 The mechanism for the cams and followers depends on each other.
 The follower revolves in an oscillating or circular arc.

-The cam and follower mechanism is necessary for the engineering field and it has many different functions for different machines.
+The cams and followers mechanism are necessary for the engineering field and it has many different functions for different machines.

 Nomenclature or Terminology of Cam

-Following are the terms used in terminology of cam:
+Following are the terms used in the terminology of cam:

 - Cam profile

 - Prime circle